All you need to know about the Premier 15s

 Last season's position: Fourth

-Loughborough had a good season and managed to bag the last semi-final spot, but they were slightly less clinical than those ahead of them in the table with six losses.
+Loughborough had a good season and managed to bag the last semi-final spot, but they were slightly less clinical than those ahead of them in the table, with six losses.

 They won 12 in the regular season and narrowly missed out on a place in the final as they were beaten 28-24 by Saracens.